Ben Affleck’s Camp Responds To Rumors Of The Actor’s Absence From Matt Reeves’ ‘The Batman’

 — DC Extended Universe (@DCEUniverse) August 15, 2017

-With Ben Affleck’s positive comments about Warner Bros and Matt Reeves during the panel, fans took this as an indication that he will continue to play a big role in the DCEU.
+With Ben Affleck’s positive comments about Warner Bros. and Matt Reeves during the panel, fans took this as an indication that he will continue to play a big role in the DCEU.
 It was only until Casey Affleck released his statement that fans started to think the actor would hang up his cape for good.
 It should also be noted that Casey took back his earlier comment on Ben’s involvement in the standalone Batman movie.
 He admitted that he had no firsthand knowledge of the developments of Matt Reeves’ The Batman, and he was just making things up.

-Warner Bros is yet to release the details of The Batman standalone film including the actor who would play Bruce Wayne.
-However, based on the latest reports, Reeve will start from scratch for the standalone Batman film.
+Warner Bros. is yet to release the details of The Batman standalone film including the actor who would play Bruce Wayne.
+However, based on the latest reports, Reeves will start from scratch for the standalone Batman film.

 #JusticeLeague pic.twitter.com/IPzchyRKg4